kimmu9512/ProReplay/README.md

 1. Ensure MongoDB is installed and running on your machine.
 2. Initialize Firebase by consulting the [official Firebase documentation](https://firebase.google.com/docs)

+### Setting up environment variables and setting files

+1. Copy the `.env.template` file to a new file name `.env`.
+2. Fill in the appropriate values for each environment variable in the `.env` file.
+3. Download the Firebase Admin SDK's service account key and store it in the project root and name it service-account-file.json

 ### Running the Project

 1. In a separate terminal, initiate the MongoDB service: